ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 You are required to provide the **email** address of the user.
-This address needs to be the one that the user has linked to her EU Login account.
+This address needs to be the one that the user has linked to her identity provider's account.
 Once you have created the user you will see that a new entry is added to the list of community administrators but for which there is no displayed name and the displayed status is **Inactive**.
 The name and status will be updated once this user has :ref:`confirmed this role assignment<login__roles__confirm>`.